 Cross-Contact: The company does not have an allergen safety policy listed, so we reached out for clarification.
 We’ll update this article if we hear back.

-Note, however, that the packaging for Great Value Gluten-Free All-Purpose Flour contains a GFCO certification.
+Note, however, that the packaging for gluten-free flour from Great Value contains a GFCO certification.